-APPRISE is a State Health Insurance Assistance Program (SHIP).
+PA MEDI is a State Health Insurance Assistance Program (SHIP).
 A person may get free personalized Medicare counseling on coverage decisions.
-APPRISE can provide information on Medicare Parts A, B, C and D, Medicare Supplemental Plans and programs for people with limited income and resources.
+PA MEDI can provide information on Medicare Parts A, B, C and D, Medicare Supplemental Plans and programs for people with limited income and resources.
 This program is available to beneficiaries that are New to Medicare, dual eligible beneficiaries, and also Medicare beneficiaries during Medicare’s Annual Open Enrollment.

 Pharmaceutical Assistance Contract for the Elderly (PACE) helps to pay for prescribed medicines for Pennsylvania residents 65 years of age or older whose incomes are under $14,500 for single persons and under $17,700 for couples.
 PACE card holders pay only $6 for generic drugs and a $9 copayment for brand name drugs; Lottery funds pay the balance.

 PACENET, a new tier of eligibility under the PACE Program, extends eligibility income limits another $2,000 -- for single persons, between $14,500 and $23,500; for married couples, between $17,700 and $31,500 -- making them eligible for modified PACE benefits.
 Pennsylvanians who are eligible for PACENET are subject to a $40/month deductible, which is cumulative if not met each month.
 PACENET recipients pay only $8 for generic drugs and $15 for brand name drugs.